 - Current assets and current liabilities- this is a summary of the operations of the business.

-- Non-current assets in the company – this is where the business puts its money for long term.
+- Non-current assets in the company – this is where the business puts its money for the long term.

 Steps To Create A Cash Flow Statement